 Black mold typically has a greenish-black hue and looks slimy.
 You’ll be able to see it, and you can often identify it by its mildew-like odor.

 As previously stated, black mold tends to grow in hidden areas, typically where moisture is present.
 It thrives in warmer areas that have higher levels of cellulose and lower levels of nitrogen.
 This can mean under your kitchen or bathroom sink, in cabinets, in HVAC ducts, through drywall, behind wallpaper, in carpeting, and in wood paneling.
 Buildings that have experienced a flood or internal leak are more likely to develop an unwanted mold growth.

-Black mold poses these risks, but to greater severity.
-Mycotoxins, which are lipid-soluble toxins released by black mold, can easily be absorbed through the lungs, skin, and intestinal lining.
+Black mold poses these risks but to greater severity.
+Mycotoxins, which are lipid-soluble toxins released by black mold, can quickly be absorbed through the lungs, skin, and intestinal lining.
 These mycotoxins may cause some of the previously mentioned symptoms, but they can also cause much more severe problems.
-In the most severe cases, black mold has been thought to be the cause of neurotoxicity, hematologic disorders, immunologic disorders, endocrine or hepatic toxicities, problems during pregnancy, gastrointestinal problems, cardiac problems, and cancer.
+In the most severe cases, black mold has been thought to be the cause of neurotoxicity, hematologic disorders, immunologic disorders, endocrine or hepatic toxicities, problems during pregnancy, gastrointestinal issues, cardiac problems, and cancer.

-If you believe that you are suffering from any of these symptoms, seek a medical evaluation immediately.
+If you believe that you are suffering from any of these symptoms, seek medical assistance immediately.

 Black mold can be tricky to remove, but it isn’t impossible.
 We highly recommend that you do not attempt to remove black mold on your own.
 Instead, we recommend that you bring in a professional for the job.

 If you do choose to use a professional to do the hard work for you, know that the removal process can be expensive, but just remember that the alternative is sacrificing your health and the health of your family.